MonoTech01/Networking-Labs/Etherchannel/EtherchannelLab.md

 Performed the lab using the Adept-CBT platform.

 ## Mission
-Create an etherchannel bundle for a trunk link between Sw1 and Sw2.
+Create an EtherChannel bundle between switches Sw1 and Sw2 to function as a trunk link.

 ## Topology